MizaGBF/RPGMTL/readme.md

 You can also set a string to be ignored, as for files, by pressing `CTRL+Left Click`.
 It'll be skipped during the patching process.
 Finally, to delete a translation, click on it and on the *Trashbin* button.

+> [!NOTE]
+> By default, the little golden/yellow mark appearing on the left of a string line means the string has been modified or added in a previous string extraction.
+> This marker can also be used by plugins however, such as the Character Limit one.

 ### Machine Translation

 When modifying a string, you have the option to get a machine translation using the yellow *Translate* button.